-Don't give cat owners any of these plants or flowers this Mother's Day
+Don't give cat owners any of these plants or flowers this Easter

-Staggeringly, Brits spend more than £2 billion a year on freshly-cut flowers and indoor plants, with Mother’s Day being one of the busiest of the year for florists.
+Staggeringly, Brits spend more than £2 billion a year on freshly-cut flowers and indoor plants.
 But few people know that many of the most popular varieties of flowers are extremely poisonous to cats.

-With flower bouquets set to be one of the most popular gifts this Mother’s Day, everyone should know which flowers should never be given to cat owners.
+With flower bouquets set to be a popular gift this Easter, everyone should know which flowers should never be given to cat owners.

 In this article, our emergency vet lists several flowers and plants which are poisonous to cats.
 Be sure to avoid these so your kind gift doesn’t have any tragic consequences.

 If you think your pet may have eaten any of these plants or flowers please contact your vet immediately or, out of hours, find your nearest Vets Now pet emergency clinic or 24/7 hospital.

 Certain types of lily — those from the Lilium or Hemerocallis species — are very, very dangerous for cats.
 These include Asiatic, Day, Easter, Japanese Show and Tiger lilies.
 All of these flowers contain highly toxic substances and eating just two or three leaves, or even drinking water from a vase containing them can be potentially fatal.
 In fact, cats have even been known to swallow a toxic amount of pollen just by grooming themselves after brushing against the flowers.